OpenGradient/erc-onchain-agent/agent-erc.md

 ### Prompt injection

-Malicious actors might try to manipulate an agent through prompt injection - crafting strings that tries to derail the agent from its original task and instructions.
+Malicious actors might try to manipulate an agent through prompt injection - crafting strings that try to derail the agent from its original task and instructions.
 This is especially relevant when accepting raw input from users.
 Developers should also check if the tools and agents they depend on can change their metadata, such as name and description, which goes into the agent's prompt.
 Developers might also want to only use agents whose metadata is hardcoded and cannot be updated, in order to avoid tools returning malicious strings.

 In case an input prompt comes from end-users, it is also important to consider all cases where someone might want to do prompt injection attacks against an agent.
 Implementing robust input validation and sanitization mechanisms to ensure that the inputs provided to agents are within expected and safe ranges could help.